 Consulting and Collaborating with Indigenous Nations

-The Province has a duty to consult and where required, accommodate First Nations whenever a decision or activity could impact treaty rights or asserted or established Aboriginal rights and title.
+The Province has a duty to consult and where required, accommodate Indigenous Nations whenever a decision or activity could impact treaty rights or asserted or established Indigenous rights and title.
 The Province has also committed to adopting and implementing the United Nations Declaration on the Rights of Indigenous Peoples, and the Truth and Reconciliation Commission of Canada’s Calls to Action.